 The individual scrips in the Available for Sale category will be marked to market at quarterly or at more frequent intervals.
-Securities under this category shall be valued scrip-wise and depreciation/ appreciation shall be aggregated for each classification referred to in item 2(i) above.
-Net depreciation, if any, shall be provided for.
+Domestic Securities under this category shall be valued scrip-wise and depreciation/ appreciation shall be aggregated for each classification referred to in item 2(i) above and foreign investments under this category shall be valued scrip-wise and depreciation/ appreciation shall be aggregated for five classifications (viz.
+Government securities (including local authorities), Shares, Debentures & Bonds, Subsidiaries and/or joint ventures abroad and Other investments (to be specified)).
+Further, the investment in a particular classification, both in domestic and foreign securities, may be aggregated for the purpose of arriving at net depreciation/appreciation of investments under that category.Net depreciation, if any, shall be provided for.
 Net appreciation, if any, should be ignored.
 Net depreciation required to be provided for in any one classification should not be reduced on account of net appreciation in any other classification.
+The banks may continue to report the foreign securities under three categories (Government securities (including local authorities), Subsidiaries and/or joint ventures abroad and Other investments (to be specified)) in the balance sheet.
 The book value of the individual securities would not undergo any change after the marking of market.